 Sedative/hypnotics have produced withdrawal signs and symptoms following abrupt discontinuation.
 These reported symptoms range from mild dysphoria and insomnia to a withdrawal syndrome that may include abdominal and muscle cramps, vomiting, sweating, tremors, and convulsions.
 The following adverse events which are considered to meet the DSM-III-R criteria for uncomplicated sedative/hypnotic withdrawal were reported during U.S. clinical trials following placebo substitution occurring within 48 hours following last zolpidem treatment: fatigue, nausea, flushing, lightheadedness, uncontrolled crying, emesis, stomach cramps, panic attack, nervousness, and abdominal discomfort.
 These reported adverse events occurred at an incidence of 1% or less.
 However, available data cannot provide a reliable estimate of the incidence, if any, of dependence during treatment at recommended doses.
 Post-marketing reports of abuse, dependence and withdrawal have been received.

 *While great care has been taken in organizing and presenting the material throughout this website, please note that it is provided for informational purposes only and should not be taken as Medical Advice.

-*The program outlined in Point of Return is not meant to substitute your doctor, instead it is to be utilized with your physician to help you with your drug withdrawal process and with his or her consent.
+*The program outlined in Point of Return is not meant to substitute your doctor, instead it is to be utilized with Your physician to help you with your drug withdrawal process and with his or her consent throughout.

 *Because prescription medications can cause severe withdrawal reactions, do not stop taking any medication without first consulting your physician.
-The decision to taper any medication should be discussed with your doctor and done with their consent and support.
-More...
+The decision to taper any medication should be discussed with your doctor and done with their consent and support throughout the process.
+More..